SilentGene/MethanoHunt/README.md

 ## Database Format

-The database TSV should contain:
+The [TSV database file](methanohunt_db.tsv) will be downloaded with the script.
+It contains the following columns:

 - `GTDB_taxonomy`: Taxonomic identifier
 - `Subgroup`: Metabolic subgroup
 - `Classification`: Functional classification
 - `Exception_taxonomy` (optional): Comma-separated taxa to exclude

+> You can customize the database by editing this TSV file.

 ## Notes

-Functional classifications are taxonomy-based and may have false positives.
+Taxonomy-based classifications may have false positives.
 Verification with functional gene analysis is recommended.

+...🧙‍♂️🧬